LuisCarrilloTech/PowerShell/README.md

 # PowerShell

 Hello, :smiley: I am excited to share my years of experience and knowledge in creating PowerShell scripts :man_technologist: with the community.
-Instead of updating both this repo and the modules in PSGallery, I'd decided to make changes to the PSGallery modules instead.
-Please feel free to download and install the following modules via command below for the latest updates:
+Instead of updating both this repo and the modules in PSGallery<sup>[1]</sup>, I decided to make changes to one place to the published PSGallery instead.
+Please feel free to download and install them via command below for the latest updates:

 # To install modules:
 ```powershell